Lhakar

 Lhakar (Standard 'white Wednesday' or 'pure dedication') is the self-reliance Tibetan movement which appeared after the Tibet uprising against Chinese rule.
 The movement is based on a nonviolence strategy, applied through social, cultural, and economical activities.
+Participants engage in peaceful boycotts of Chinese businesses and promote traditional Tibetan culture, such as speaking pure Tibetan and wearing the chuba.
+Chinese authorities perceive the movement as a threat and have detained Tibetans for these activities.